 - If it weren’t for their actions, you wouldn’t have suffered an injury;

 - Their breach was the direct cause of your injury; and

 - You incurred damages from the crash.

 Texas follows modified comparative negligence and 51% rules.
-Under this rule, the injured victim of a motor vehicle accident will receive compensation based on the percentage of fault they share.
+Under this rule, the injured motor vehicle accident victim will receive compensation based on the percentage of fault they share.
 For example, if you incurred $100,000 in damages, but an insurance company determines you’re 20% to blame, you could only recover up to $80,000.

 Additionally, the 51% rule prohibits anyone involved in a crash from seeking financial compensation if they’re 51% or more at fault.

 If you were in a flatbed truck crash and suffered damages, you could compensate for those damages by filing an insurance claim or lawsuit.
 The two major types of damages are economic and non-economic.

 Common damages accident victims in Texas recover include:

 - Loss of quality of life